Dorfman connections and Courant algebroids: Linear splittings of

-\begin{remark} \begin{enumerate} \item Note that $K=U^\circ$ and $\Delta_uk\in\Gamma(K)$ for all $u\in\Gamma(U)$, $k\in\Gamma(K)$ imply together that the dull bracket restricts to a bracket on $\Gamma(U)$. \item Using the following Proposition \ref{brackets_equal_on_U} and Remark \ref{dorfman_boring}, it can be checked directly that if the conditions in (2) of Corollary \ref{Dirac_triples} are satisfied for $\Delta$, then they are also satisfied for any $\Delta'$ that is $(U,K)$-equivalent to $\Delta$. \item We will say that $(U,K,[\Delta])$ is a Dirac triple if the corresponding sub-double vector bundle $D_{(U,K,[\Delta])}$ is a Dirac structure on $E$.
-By the considerations above, we find that Dirac sub- double vector bundles of $TE\oplus T^*E\to E$ are in one-one correspondence with Dirac triples. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate} \item Using the following Proposition~\ref{brackets_equal_on_U}, one can see that if the conditions in (2) of Corollary~\ref{Dirac_triples} are satisfied for $\Delta$, then they are also satisfied for any $\Delta'$ that is $(U,K)$-equivalent to $\Delta$. \item We say that $(U,K,[\Delta])$ is a Dirac triple if the corresponding linear subbundle $D_{(U,K,[\Delta])}$ is a Dirac structure on $E$.
+By the considerations above, we find that linear Dirac structures in $TE\oplus T^*E\to E$ are in one-one correspondence with Dirac triples. \end{enumerate} \end{remark}